avasdao/nxy/README.md

 The Nexaverse mobile app aims to offer a Creator everything from A to Z, so they can hold the keys to their own financial future.

+__Presenting a comprehensive suite of tools & services:__

+- Web3 Site Builder
+- Merge Mining Software
+- Market Maker Bot

 ## Use Cases

 We aim to support Creators from all walks of life.

-During our initial (MVP) launch, we're targeting the following sectors:
+__During our initial (MVP) launch, we'll be targeting the following sectors:__

 1. Gaming
 2. Podcasts